TrevorSeitz/walkeze/README.md

 # README

-Ruby on Rails Dog Walking App
+Walk-eze is a Ruby on Rails Dog Walking App

 This app provides a database and web interface for users to create an account to book Dog walks from Dog Walkers offering walks.